- Named for Florence Gray Beall, PhD, Professor Emerita of English, 1933 - 1957.

 Kent, OH 44243

 The rooms in Twin Towers are suites, with each suite consisting of two sleeping rooms, a living area and a bathroom shared with another suite.
 The bedrooms are 8' x 9' and the study area is 8' 9' x 14' 5'.
 There are also a very limited number of two-person suites with two rooms connected by a shared bathroom.
 Beall Hall is carpeted and air-conditioned.
-Microfridges are provided by Residence Services.
-The furniture present in the rooms provides a multitude of furniture arrangement options.
-To learn more about what the lofts are and how they can be used, visit our 'Loft Instructions' page by clicking here.
+Fridge/Freezer and Microwave Units are provided by University Housing.
 All beds use extra long sheets.

 Visitation and Alcohol Policy

 To find information regarding hall policies such as visitation or quiet hours, please visit https://www.kent.edu/housing/hallways-handbook.

 Beall and McDowell Hall are staffed by a Residence Hall Director (RHD), an Assistant Residence Hall Director (ARHD), and fourteen Resident Assistants (RAs).
 The staff's main goals are to provide the residents with valuable information, create a positive community through educational programming, maintain a safe and high-quality living environment and serve as a resource whenever a student has a question or concern.

 The Beall-McDowell Hall Council also operates with the goal of improving student living.
 Hall Council provides all residents with an opportunity to interact with one another through weekly meetings and a variety of fun activities and programs.
 The Executive Board provides leadership opportunities within the hall, as well as with the whole campus.